issackjohn/demos/README.md

-# 🧪 Chromium Demos & Reproductions
+# 🧪 Chromium Development Demos

-A curated collection of interactive demonstrations, bug reproductions, and experimental features for Chromium development and web platform testing.
+A collection of interactive demos, bug reproductions, and experimental features for Chromium development and web platform testing.

 🌐 **Live Site**: [https://issackjohn.github.io/demos](https://issackjohn.github.io/demos)

-## ✨ Features
+## ✨ Current Demos

-- **Interactive Demos**: Hands-on examples of cutting-edge web technologies
+### JSON Module Error Sanitization
-- **Bug Reproductions**: Minimal test cases for reported issues
+Demonstrates how JSON module import errors are sanitized with and without the `crossorigin` attribute, showing a bug where detailed error information is hidden even when CORS would allow it.

-- **Experimental APIs**: Early access features and origin trials
+**Test Cases**:
-- **Responsive Design**: Works beautifully on all devices
+- **Without `crossorigin`**: Shows generic errors (expected behavior)
-- **Dark/Light Themes**: Toggle between themes for comfortable viewing
+- **With `crossorigin`**: Should show detailed parse errors but doesn't (bug)
-- **Live Code Preview**: See the code behind each demonstration
+- Uses intentionally invalid JSON to trigger parsing errors
-- **Search & Filter**: Easily find demos by category or technology
+- Based on Web Platform Test (WPT) patterns

 ## 🚀 Quick Start